How We’re Keeping You Safe As We Reopen After COVID-19

 For the purpose of this blog, I’ll share what we’re doing to keep you safe and what changes we’ve made that would be close to impossible in a large gym setting.

 What We Miss

 First, a bit about our home away from home that we miss so very much.
-Peak Physique Fitness Training is around 1900 square feet and we specialized in shared personal training.
+Peak Physique Fitness Training is around 1900 square feet, and we specialize in shared personal training.
 Our space is not one where clients can come and exercise on their own, and we see clients by appointment only.
-In our pre-COVID existence, it would not be uncommon to have three personal trainers (fabulous ones of course) training 2 clients and the gym would be hoppin’.
+In our pre-COVID existence, it would not be uncommon to have three personal trainers (fabulous ones of course) training two clients, and the gym would be hoppin’.

 As much fun as that was, and no matter how much we miss it, that is not the reality to which we’ll return.
 A packed gym with clients coming and going on the hour is no longer going to be feasible.

 The first change we are making to keep you safe has to do with our floor.
 Our studio now has three designated zones in which clients will be assigned when they arrive.
 Each zone will have a set of weights, a bench, and any other equipment your trainer deems necessary for your workout.
 Any equipment that is used for your workout will be cleaned before and after use, and your trainer will be responsible for bringing you the weights and returning them to where they belong.

 As much as we’ll miss our clients contributing to their workouts by grabbing weights, putting them away, and cleaning their mats, it’s just not a world we’ll be returning to.
 Our number one priority is to keep our family, friends, clients, and employees safe and healthy and in order to ensure that changes must be made.